akalnay/Determination/ReadMe.md

 // This testable version of the method to determine if it is tea-time has a subtle bug:
 // the current date time value is retrieved twice, once for each comparison.
 It is possible
 // that the first time the current date time is retrieved the value falls within the required
-// range, and when it is retrieved a second time it falls outside of the required range. public bool IsItTeaTime2(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime) {
+// range, and when it is retrieved a second time it falls outside of the range. public bool IsItTeaTime2(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime) {
     return currentDateTimeProvider.Value >= startDateTime && currentDateTimeProvider.Value <= endDateTime;